 To clear up the confusion, the SNIA Ethernet Storage Forum is hosting a live Webcast, “Clustered File Systems: No Limits.”
 In this Webcast we will explore clustered storage solutions that not only provide multiple end users access to shared storage over a network, but allow the storage itself to be distributed and managed over multiple discrete storage systems.
 You’ll hear:

 - General principles and specific clustered and distributed systems and the facilities they provide built on the underlying storage

 - Better known file systems like NFS, IBM Spectrum Scale (GPFS) and Lustre, along with a few of the less well known

 - How object based systems like S3 have blurred the lines between them and traditional file based solutions

 This Webcast should appeal to those interested in exploring some of the different ways of accessing & managing storage, and how that might affect how storage systems are provisioned and consumed.
 POSIX and other acronyms may be mentioned, but no rocket science beyond a general understanding of the principles of storage will be assumed.
 Contains no nuts and is suitable for vegans!

 As always, our experts will be on hand to answer your questions on the spot.
 Register now for this October 25th event.

 By David Pease, Co-Chair SNIA Linear Tape File System Technical Working Group

 In 2011 the Linear Tape File System (LTFS) earned IBM an Engineering Emmy Award after being recognized by FOX Networks for “improving the ability of media companies to capture, manage and exploit content in digital form, fundamentally changing the way that audio and video content is managed and stored.”
-Now, the International Standardization … Continue reading
+Now, the International Standardization Organization (ISO) has named LTFS an International Standard (ISO/IEC 20919:2016).… Continue reading